jakes516/googledrive_file_patcher/README.md

 If you do not have a VERSION.txt it will automatically clear your Game_files directory and download the latest game files from Google Drive.

 ## Future Updates
-Will update this read_me throughout development.
+Will update this read_me if there are any future developments.